m-trigo/dtc/README.md

 #####Step 3

-All characters have their stamina reduced by the stamina cost of their actions for the turn.
+All characters have their stamina reduced by the action cost for the turn.

 #####Step 4

+The offense scores of each character's actions are compared.

-If characters share the same Offense Score:
-Both characters are considered to be attacking at the same time.
+If the characters actions share the same offense score, then both are considered to be attacking at the same time and their to hit scores are checked independently.
-Both THS are used independently to check for the sucess of each character’s attack.

-If characters do NOT share the same Offense Score:
-The character with the highest Offense Score is considered to be attacking first.
+Otherwise, the character with the highest offense score is considered to be attacking first.
-His THS is used to determine if the attack was successful.
-If the attack was not sucessful, then and only then, second character’s THS is used to determine if his attack was sucessful.
+That character action's to hit score is checked first.
+If and only if the attack was not sucessful, the to hit score of the character with the lowest offense score is then checked.

 #####Step 5

-The attack rolls are checked against each character's THS in the order set by in previous step.
+The attack rolls are checked against each character's action's to hit score according to the previous step.
-If a character is hit by an attack, it dies and the encounter is over.
-Otherwise, the a new Turn begins until one of the characters is slain or neiter has any Stamina left.